 Preserving the past for the future

-TTW’s expertise in both structural and heritage engineering was a critical consideration for the developers of an exciting new luxury hotel, which involves the adaptation of two existing heritage buildings in Sydney’s “Sandstone Precinct” on Bridge Street.
+TTW’s expertise in both structural and heritage engineering was a critical consideration for the developers of an exciting new luxury hotel, which involves the adaptation of two prominent, Government owned sandstone buildings in Sydney’s “Sandstone Precinct” on Bridge Street; the Lands and Education Department Buildings.
+Constructed between c1876-1892 and c1912-1930 respectively, both buildings are listed on the State Heritage Register.
+The project involves extensive renovations to deliver a 6-Star luxury hotel.

 Client: Pontiac Land Group